 View the Aspens from on High

 You can experience much of the Balloon Fiesta's thrill early in the morning.
 The Mass Ascension launches of 500+ balloons are not to be missed, occurring at approximately 7 am and lasting until about 9 am.
-The shuttle will return you to Santa Fe between 10:30 and 11 am, and you will find plenty of ways to fill the rest of your day.
+The shuttle will return you to Santa Fe between 10:30 and 11 am, and you will find plenty of ways to fill the day.
 October is a great time to get outdoors!
 Take in the golden aspens shimmering in the breeze at Hyde Memorial State Park.
-Then, enjoy an aerial view of the fall foliage on a Ski Santa Fe Super Chief Quad Chairlift ride the weekends of October 1 & 2 and October 8 & 9, 2022.
-Bonus: Live music, disc golf, and a beer garden round out the fun!
+Then, enjoy an aerial view of the fall foliage from the Ski Santa Fe Super Chief Quad Chairlift ride the weekends of October 7 & 8 and 14 & 15, 2023.
+Bonus: Other fall activities at the ski basin include a classic car show, an Oktoberfest celebration, live music, an 18-hole disc golf course, art-making, and a tasty grill with cold beverages to round out the fun!

 Enjoy the Many Flavors in Town

 Take your adventure from the mountains to the patios with the Santa Fe Margarita Trail.
 Your adventure begins with purchasing the Margarita Trail Passport at any TOURISM Santa Fe Visitor Center or downloading the app via Google Play or the Apple App Store.
-With more than 40 margaritas on the Trail to tantalize your taste buds, you’re sure to find a favorite or two!
-A bonus: Make sure to show your Passport to receive $1 off each location's signature Margarita Trail cocktail.
+Tantalize your taste buds at participaing Trail restaurants and bars with your choice of more than 40 margaritas—you’re bound to find a favorite or two!
+Bonus: Show your Passport to receive $1 off each location's special Margarita Trail cocktail.

 Get Cultured at More than 15 Museums and Historic Sites

-Kids marveling at the masks of many cultures at the Museum of International Folk Art.
+Kids marveling at the Museum of International Folk Art.
 (Photo: Kitty Leaken)

 Celebrate Our Rich and Vibrant History

 October is also a great time for events in The City Different.
 Since 2016, the second Monday of October has been proclaimed Indigenous Peoples' Day, in honor of the 23 Tribes, Nations, and Pueblos whose influence is evident throughout the region.
 Santa Fe is deeply proud to embrace its rich cultural diversity and the prolific and profound contributions that its First Peoples brought and continue to bring to Santa Fe.
-In honor of these contributions, there are traditional dance and drum performances on the historic Santa Fe Plaza daily throughout the weekend of October 8–10, 2022 from 10 am to 4 pm.
-Celebrations are planned at the Institute of American Indian Arts and at the Santa Fe Indian School for the actual holiday, Monday, October 10.
+In honor of these contributions, there are traditional dance and drum performances on the historic Santa Fe Plaza daily throughout the weekend of October 7–9, 2023 from 10 am to 4 pm.
+Also take part in celebrations at the Institute of American Indian Arts and at the Santa Fe Indian School for the actual holiday, Monday, October 9.

 Participate in the Fall Harvest

 Additionally, October is the time to celebrate the bounty of the harvest.
-Visit New Mexico’s top living history museum, El Rancho de las Golondrinas for the Harvest Festival, October 1 & 2, 2022.
+Visit New Mexico’s top living history museum, El Rancho de las Golondrinas for the 51st Annual Harvest Festival, October 7 & 8, 2023.
 Taste syrup from a burro-driven sorghum mill, help make cider by cranking a traditional apple press, or pick a pumpkin from the scarecrow-guarded patch.
 For the children, there will be grape-stomping, cornhusk doll making, and rolling their own delicious tortilla by hand.